kremrik/coercion/README.md

 ![coverage](images/coverage.svg)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+### What is it?
+A dead-simple, dictionary-based, schema framework for shaping and _coercing_ arbitrarily complex data

+### What is it _not_?
+A schema validatator. `coercion` makes every attempt to fill in the blanks and cast your data to the appropriate types, but employs a "fail fast" approach to exceptions and does not provide reporting.

 ### Why coercion?
 Two reasons:
 1. It's good to have a "gatekeeper" at the bounds of applications where data